mapr-demos/customer360/README.md

 BY USING THIS SOFTWARE, YOU EXPRESSLY ACCEPT AND AGREE TO THE TERMS OF THE AGREEMENT CONTAINED IN THIS GITHUB REPOSITORY.
 See the file EULA.md for details.

-#  Customer 360 Powered by MapR&trade;
+#  Customer 360 Powered by HPE Ezmeral&trade;

-The <a href="https://mapr.com/products/mapr-converged-data-platform/">MapR Converged Data Platform</a> is uniquely suited to run
-Customer 360 applications because it provides the foundations for
+The <a href="https://mapr.com/products/mapr-converged-data-platform/">HPE Data Fabric</a> is uniquely suited to run Customer 360 applications because it provides the foundations for

 1. Cloud Scale Storage